norbit8/MoodleBooster/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-Firefox (Soon to be Chrome) extension that boosts moodle's UI/UX
+Firefox (Soon to be Chrome) extension / add-on that boosts moodle's UI/UX You can download our production version add-on on [Mozilla's website](https://addons.mozilla.org/en-US/firefox/addon/moodlebooster/).

 ### Running instructions
 - Download Firefox (🔥).